ljpurcell/dev.ljpurcell/data/posts/markdown/sicp_go_introduction.md

 I have attempted to do this, at least twice, previously.

-Sometime around the end of 2020, I attempted to work my way through the (Scheme version) book.
+Sometime around the end of 2020, I attempted to work my way through the (Scheme version of the) book.
 I made it to page 25.
 Of which, a good portion included introductory remarks and an outline of the book.
 Not exactly the crucial computer science content the book is renowned for and the reason I was reading it.
 I also skipped a significant number of the exercises or attempted them yet could not solve them.
 I desperately wanted to acquire the wisdom contained within the covers – but I was not ready.

 Then, in mid-2022, the book was calling me again.
 This time, I thought I might give the modernised JavaScript version a go.
 While Scheme was chosen in the original books due to its ease of learning and minimal primitive complexity – allowing for maximal expression on behalf of the programmer – I still felt that it left me a half-step behind.
 Instead, I reasoned, I may be stacking the odds ever-so-slightly more in my favour if I could read the material and attempt the same problems when it was framed in terms of JavaScript.
 I made it some 90 pages.
 Better, but not far enough.